amberbcastro/Heart-Attack-Prediction/README.md

 Negative risk factors:

-* Obesity:  llinked to a lower risk of heart attack in this model.
+* Obesity:  linked to a lower risk of heart attack in this model.
-* Family History: Llinked to a lower risk
+* Family History: linked to a lower risk
 * Previous Heart Problems: Having previous heart problems was associated with a lower risk of heart attack
 * Medication Use: Medication use was also negatively correlated with heart attack risk.